 The Township of Scugog maintains the authority to issue lottery licenses to eligible organizations in the community.
-With this authority comes a responsibility of ensuring that all lottery related events are in compliance with the terms and conditions established by the Alcohol and Gaming Commission of Ontario (AGCO).
-These measures and guidelines are intended to ensure that all lottery events and proceeds are processed efficiently, protecting the community and participants from fraud or misuse of funds.
+With this authority comes the responsibility of ensuring that all lottery related events are in compliance with the terms and conditions established by the Alcohol and Gaming Commission of Ontario (AGCO).
+These rules and regulations are intended to ensure that all lottery events and proceeds are processed efficiently, protecting the community and participants from fraud or misuse of funds.

 The Township of Scugog is authorized to issue lottery licenses for events such as:

 Raffles – Prize board of $50,000.00 and under

 Types of games that are prohibited include: